husikl/ist_ros/README.md

 Create a Installation.md, RunWithROS.md, RunWithoutROS.md and add instructions for each.

 ## Getting Started
-This project includes code for offline video masking and online publishing of masks and tool positions.
+This project includes code for offline video masking and online publishing of masks and target positions.

 ### Offline Segmentation
 To perform offline video masking, run the following command:
 ```
 python test_script.py --input_path ./inputs/input_video.mp4 --output_path ./outputs/output_video.mp4
 ```
 First, tkinter pop up.
-Please select the target tools.
+Please select the targets.

-1. Select the tools by both points and boxes
+1. Select the targets by both points and boxes
     * Draw box by mouse drag
     * Point out object by right click
 1. Push "Generate masks" button, then masked image is displayed